 Top-ups are just as important

 So, up front with all brands there’s similar initial commitment and investment in effort and time.
 But what’s important and often not made clear is the top-ups are very important too.

 A recent long-term study of home IPL devices found that the top-up sessions continue to work on your hair follicles.
 The effect deepens so the more you do the longer your hair-free results last.

 The study showed that if you stop at 4 sessions hair grows back.
-But if you continue for 1 year with less frequent sessions (every 6 weeks) you’ll achieve high and long-lasting hair reduction for 1 year after stopping the sessions.
+But if you continue for 1 year with less frequent sessions (every 6 weeks) you’ll achieve high hair reduction lasting for at least 1 year after stopping the sessions.

 New hair growth is still possible.
 That’s because dormant hair follicles can activate and grow new hair.
 So, hang onto your razor!
 You can shave and do just very occasional top-ups as you see any new growth.